 clang-cl is a new compiler from the LLVM project that attempts to be a drop-in replacement for MSVC's cl.exe.
 It also brings the full power of the LLVM toolchain to Windows.
-We now have unofficial support for building with clang-cl on Windows.

 export CC="clang-cl.exe" export CXX="clang-cl.exe"

 To build with lld-link as your linker, add the following to your mozconfig: